-Gestational Diabetes Service Home monitoring for expectant mothers with gestational diabetes
+Gestational Diabetes Remote Monitoring service Home monitoring for patients with gestational diabetes

 How does the home monitoring gestational diabetes service work?

-Pregnant mothers with gestational diabetes are able to submit their blood glucose readings up to seven times a day.
-Patients can choose to submit readings via the MyInhealthcare app or text message.
+Patients with suspected or diagnosed gestational diabetes are added to the system by their healthcare team.
+They submit their blood glucose readings up to seven times a day, using either a smartphone app or text message service.

 what are the benefits of the health call gestational diabetes service?